npinter/pepMAP/README.md

 - **Multi-User Sessions**: Supports multiple users simultaneously with isolated sessions.

 - **Custom Features Upload**: Accepts custom features either with the initial upload or in a later step.

+- **API Access**: Provides endpoint for uploading data and plotting.

+- **Peptide Summary Tables**: Generate summary tables of peptide coverage per sample, topology, or domain.

+- **Sample Selection + Regex Cleanup**: Select a subset of samples and optionally clean sample names with a regex.

 ## Installation